Simonsen94/SME_Analyst/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Stop Guessing.
+Start Growing
 image: /img/home-jumbotron.jpg
 heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+subheading: Your guide to becoming data-driven.
 mainpitch:
   title: Why Kaldi
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
+    The SME Analyst provide expert knowledge on key features of the Google Marketing Platform and how SMEs can leverage these to grow their digital business.
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png
-      text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+      text: Activate your customer data and monitor your website performance closely to ensure it meets your KPI's.
+GA helps with quick insights to thorough commercial analyses.
     - image: /img/coffee-gear.png
-      text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+      text: Take your insights to the next level with customized event tagging.
+Using the strenghts of GTM can both reduce time to track your campaigns and lower your developer costs.
     - image: /img/tutorials.png
-      text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
+      text: Tailormake your website to match your visitors unique preferences and increase revenue.
+Understand how scientific methods secure valid A/B test results with significant uplift potential.
     - image: /img/meeting-space.png
-      text: >
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+      text: Gather all your primary- and secondary data sources in one powerful dashboard tailored to your unique business needs.
+Never loose sight of important insights again.
   heading: What we offer
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    I primarily write blogs about Google Analytics and Google Optimize.
+    Furthermore, I provide eCommerce Knowledge to make your SME data-driven, customer-centric and profitable.
 main:
   heading: Great coffee with no compromises
   description: >